shellspec/shellspec/README.md

                                       [examples:id]     alias for examples
                                       [examples:lineno] list the examples with lineno
                                       [debug]           for developer
-                                      The order is randomized with --random but random TYPE is ignored --syntax-check              Syntax check of the specfiles without running any examples --translate                 Output translated specfile
+                                      The order is randomized with --random but random TYPE is ignored.
+        --syntax-check              Syntax check of the specfiles without running any examples --translate                 Output translated specfile
         --task [TASK]               Run the TASK or Show the task list if TASK is not specified